 Cocaine is an illegal substance.
 Because of this, being caught possessing it can have serious legal consequences.
 Depending on how much cocaine a person is caught with, they may face life in prison.

-Cocaine use can also strain a person’s relationships with their friends and family.
+Cocaine use can also strain a person’s relationships with friends and family.
+Since cocaine use can lead to unpredictable or deceptive behaviours, loved ones may lose trust in the person using cocaine.

 Cardiovascular Issues